dhimankamal/dhimankamal/README.md

 ------------------

-As a Full Stack SvelteKit specialist with a robust background of over two years, I specialize in developing growth-driven web applications.
+As a Full Stack SvelteKit specialist with a robust background of over five years, I specialize in developing growth-driven web applications.

 I have 4 years of experience in Web development